robinfaro/ODE_Solver/README.md

 We also provide an empty skeleton file, **`empty_input_file.txt`**, where you can define your own parameters for a completely custom setup.

+## Coding Convention

+We follow the **Google C++ Style Guide** coding convenction for our project.
+You can find the full guidelines [here](https://google.github.io/styleguide/cppguide.html).

+### Key Conventions Used:
+1. **Variable Naming:**
+   - Variables are written in lowercase, with words separated by underscores.
+   - Example: `variable_name`, `matrix_size`.

+2. **Class and Function Naming:**
+   - Classes and functions start with an uppercase letter, with subsequent words also capitalized (CamelCase).
+   - Example: `ClassName`, `FunctionName`.

+3. **Consistency with Google Style Guide:**
+   - The overall structure, indentation, and formatting of the code align with the Google Style Guide recommendations.

 ## TODOs and future works

 1. **Extend RK Methods:** Add support for implicit Runge-Kutta methods.